kumu/docs/enterprise/upgrading.md

 not as simple as the basic upgrade, the process only requires a few steps.

 1. [Back up your existing data][backup]
-1. Download the latest .ksb and .ova
+1. Download the latest .ova
-1. [Fire up a new instance][launch]
-1. Install the ksb on the new instance
+1. Install your license on the new instance
 1. [Add your ssh key][ssh] to the new instance
 1. [Restore your existing data][restore] onto the new instance